Table of Contents

 4. Relaxes And Releases Tension

-Reiki helps many people to simply “be.”
+Reiki helps many people to “be.”
 This is something that many people appreciate.
 It's a few minutes of pure relaxation during which the recipient can clear their heads and let go of the strain and worry of the day.
 Reiki's energy transfer can make people feel calm, relaxed, and lighter, allowing them to connect with their inner selves and reflect more clearly on their life.

 5. Balances Mind, Body, And Spirit